indiana-university/rivet-react/src/components/Footer/SocialMediaFooterLink.md

-(Deprecated) Display of components is passed in as children.
+Display of components is passed in as children.
 If using icons for display its recommended to use SVG elements

 ### Social Media Footer Link